OCA/l10n-thailand/l10n_th_rd_webservices/readme/DESCRIPTION.rst

-This module uses web services to validate Tax Indentification Number (TIN) (i.e., VAT).
+This module uses a web service to validate Tax Identification Number (TIN) (i.e., VAT) to prevent forging.
+It also gets the company's information, such as, name, address from another web service and automatically fill out partner's information.
-It also get the company's information, such as, name, address from a web service and automatically fill out partner's information.
+This is useful and able to avoid input error.

 The web services are provided by Revenue Department of Thailand.